 The CD rates from Edward Jones compare well to traditional banks.
 For the most part, you will only find higher rates with other brokers.
-CDs from Vanguard generally have higher rates, but they have a significantly higher minimum deposit at $10,000.
+CDs from Vanguard generally have higher rates, but they have a significantly higher minimum deposit at $1,000 with additional purchases in increments of $1,000.

 If you cannot afford the $1,000 minimum deposit at Edward Jones, you should consider an online bank.
 Ally, one of the most well-known online banks, offers high interest rates with no minimum deposit.
 You could receive higher rates if you contribute more to your CD, but you can get started no matter how much you have.
 Because it is a more traditional bank, Ally also allows you to withdraw funds early from a CD, unlike Edward Jones.
 You will have to pay a high penalty for withdrawing early, but it is possible.
 It’s worth noting that Ally also offers some of the best high-interest savings accounts.

 Should You Get an Edward Jones CD Account?

 If you are strictly looking for the highest interest rates, you will have a tough time beating Edward Jones.
 Its CD terms range from three months up to 10 years, so you can invest for your short-term and long-term goals.
 This range is also great if you want to set up a CD ladder that regularly pays you interest.

 However, there are some factors to keep in mind because Edward Jones is a broker and not a traditional bank.
 For example, you can’t withdraw your principal from a CD before the maturity date.
 The only way to recoup your money is to sell the CD on the secondary market.
 This could result in you losing money though and using the secondary market opens you up to commission fees.